jungho/k8s-bootcamp/services/README.md

 ## Services without label selectors ##

 Services are also helpful to serve as an abstraction to external services.
-Say a pod in your cluster need to access a database service that is external to your cluster.
+Say a pod in your cluster needs to access a database service that is external to your cluster.
 For example, you have an existing production database on-premises.
 Instead of codifying the endpoint details in code, you can create a service that exposes that external service to the pods within your cluster.
 Your pods then look up the service just like any other service.
 This is accomplished using services that do not have label selectors.
 This is very helpful because you can have a separate database for production and QA but within your application code, you would still use the same service name.

 * See [external-name-service](./external-name-service.yaml) that provides access to an external REST API as service within K8S.